TylerOlrogge/Splunk-Brute-Force-Detection/README.md

 - How to ingest Windows Event logs into Splunk Enterprise
 - How to identify failed and successful login attempts by using Event ID 4625 and 4624
 - How to write basic Splunk rules and how to test them
-- How scheduled alerts with within SIEM environments
+- How scheduled alerts work within SIEM environments

 ## Problems I ran into
 - Splunk returned 404 errors when I tried assigning logs for collection (Resolved by downgrading to Splunk Enterprise version 9.4.9)